The Ultimate 2022 Holiday Gift Guide for Your Horse

 Happy Mouth Bit

 Swear by an eggbutt snaffle?
 Or have a horse that ‘only goes’ in a gag bit?
 Whatever your choice of bit, chances are Happy Mouth has the bit you prefer, but in a soft, smells-like-apples polymer that your horse will like, too!
-Even cooler?
-A new contour collection that minimizes the pinching associated with straight mouth bits.

 These classic treats are still made by hand with natural grains and healthy extras like flax seeds, and with a taste (and name!) that’s hard to resist.